Alanahmed1/SQL-DATA-PROJECT/README.md

 ### Insights
 From the analysis, several general insights emerged:

-1. **Top-Paying Data Analyst Jobs**: The ***highest-paying role is $585,000**** annually, showcasing niche data science fields' earning potential.Demand for permanent data science positions higher than contract or part-time work, providing job stability.
+1. **Top-Paying Data Analyst Jobs**: The ***highest-paying role is $585,000**** annually, showcasing niche data science fields' earning potential.
+Demand for permanent data science positions higher than contract or part-time work, providing job stability.

 2. **Skills for Top-Paying Jobs**: **Python**, **SQL**, and **R** are the most highly valued skills among high-paying data scientist roles, with other technical skills like **Spark** and **Excel** also being important.